Presentations and discussion

 9:00am Welcome

-9:45am Keynote Address – Lamar Gardere, Executive Director of the Data Center, New Orleans
+9:15am Keynote Address – Lamar Gardere, Executive Director of the Data Center, New Orleans

-11:30am Ignite Presentations
+11:15am Ignite Presentations

 12:00pm Lunch

-1:00pm Announcement of Data Dream Winners
+1:00pm Data Dream Winners Announced & Data Champion Award

-1:30pm Afternoon Breakout Sessions (TBA)
+1:30pm Afternoon Workshops:

-3:00pm Closing and Happy Hour
+3:00pm Closing and Data You Can Booze Happy Hour

 Lamar Gardere, Executive Director – The Data Center

-Data Center’s vision of a more prosperous and inclusive region through the democratization of data.
+Lamar Gardere is the executive director of The Data Center – a data intermediary committed to providing objective and well researched data for informed decisionmaking.
+As executive director, he holds The Data Center’s vision of a more prosperous and inclusive region through the democratization of data.
 Lamar also serves as The Data Center’s chief advocate for technology designed to enable greater data sharing and collection and the effective use of advanced statistical methods in New Orleans.

 Previously, as the City of New Orleans’ Chief Information Officer, he was nationally recognized for working to develop the City’s first data policy and the extensive data resources now available through the City’s Open Data portal.
 Earlier years were spent as a researcher with the Georgia Institute of Technology and with Intel Corporation’s research division developing solutions for the challenges associated with an increasingly mobile, connected, and computationally rich society.